ClearingHouse/clearinghoused_build/docs/SettingUpAFederatedNode.rst

 Testing / Development
 ^^^^^^^^^^^^^^^^^^^^^^

-If you'd like to set up a Counterblock Federated Node system for testing and development, the requirements are minimal.
+If you'd like to set up a Clearblock Federated Node system for testing and development, the requirements are minimal.
 Basically you need to set up a Virtual Machine (VM) instance (or hardware) at the Ubuntu version listed above, at least **2 GB** of memory, and enough disk space to cover the installation and use of the desired components.